freeCodeCamp/freeCodeCamp/README.md

 - A [forum](https://www.freecodecamp.org/forum) where you can usually get programming help or project feedback within hours.
 - A [YouTube channel](https://youtube.com/freecodecamp) with free courses on Python, SQL, Android, and a wide variety of other technologies.
 - A [podcast](https://podcast.freecodecamp.org/) with technology insights and inspiring stories from developers.
-- A [Developer News](https://www.freecodecamp.org/news) publication, a free, open source, no-ads place to cross-post your blog articles.
+- A [Developer News](https://www.freecodecamp.org/news) publication, a free, open source,a no-ads place to cross-post your blog articles.

 > #### [Join our community here](https://www.freecodecamp.org/signin).